Silent spread of virus keeps scientists grasping for clues

 The small but mighty coronavirus can unlock a human cell, set up shop and mass produce tens of thousands of copies of itself in a single day.
 Virus levels skyrocket before the first cough, if one ever arrives.
 And astonishing to scientists, an estimated 4 in 10 infected people don't ever have symptoms.

-“For control, to actually keep the virus from coming back, we’re going to have to deal with this issue,” said Rein Houben, a disease tracker at the London School of Hygiene and Tropical Medicine.

-The dire toll of more than 580,000 worldwide deaths from the coronavirus has faded to the background as cities lift restrictions.
-But the slyness of the virus remains on the minds of many scientists, who are watching societies reopen, wondering what happens if silent spreaders aren’t detected until it’s too late.
+The slyness of the virus remains on the minds of many scientists as they watch societies reopen, wondering what happens if silent spreaders aren't detected until it's too late.

 Travelers with no coughs can slip past airport screens.
 Workers without fevers won't be caught by temperature checks.
 People who don't feel tired and achy will attend business meetings.